kajalelohai/kajalelohai.github.io/content/post/_moving-app-parcel-to-vite.md

 - changes in package.json

-	* empty out the script object
+  - empty out the script object
-	* Remove all things related to parcel such as for me its:
+  - Remove all things related to parcel such as for me its as mentioned below:
 		* "@parcel/transformer-sass"
 		* "parcel": "^2.8.2",

-- Run `npm i` to remove all the packages.
+- Run **npm i** to remove all the packages.
-- Remove *.parcel-cache*
+- Remove **.parcel-cache**
 - I had one project setup with vite in my machine so I copied the packages needed and vite scripts object to package.json as below:
 	```json
 	"scripts": {